rysheng/rysheng/README.md

 ### Hi Everyone 👋
-- 🔭 I’m studying The University of Danang University of Science and Technology
+- 🔭 I’m studying The University of Science and Technology in Da Nang city
 - 🌱 I'm interested in Machine Learning, Data Science and BackEnd